Off-Plan vs Ready Property in Dubai: Full Investment Comparison (2026)

 Analyse any Dubai project — start free with /top_apartments

 It depends on your goal.
 Off-plan offers higher capital appreciation potential — early buyers in well-located projects can achieve 15–25% gains by handover — but no rental income during construction and higher developer risk.
-Ready property generates immediate rental income at 6–7.3% gross yield with lower risk but less upside.
-In H1 2025, off-plan accounted for AED 187.9B in DLD transactions versus AED 74.2B for ready, reflecting strong investor preference for off-plan when market conditions are favourable.
+Ready property generates immediate rental income at roughly 6–7.5% gross on honest Ejari/DLD math with lower risk but less upside.
+Recent DLD reporting still shows off-plan taking the larger share of aggregate residential value — verify the month you care about in the bot.

 QWhat is the average rental yield for ready property in Dubai?

-As of Q1 2025, residential apartments offer approximately 7.3% gross yield citywide.
+As of early 2026, residential apartments offer roughly 7–7.5% gross yield citywide on registered contracts vs closings.
 JVC, Town Square, and Al Furjan achieve 7–10%.
-Prime areas such as Downtown Dubai and Palm Jumeirah yield 4.9–5.34% gross — significantly lower after service charges and operational costs are accounted for.
+Prime areas such as Downtown Dubai and Palm Jumeirah yield roughly 4.9–5.5% gross — significantly lower after service charges and operational costs are accounted for.

 QCan foreigners buy off-plan property in Dubai?

 Yes.
 Foreign nationals can purchase both off-plan and ready property in designated freehold areas — JVC, Dubai Marina, Downtown Dubai, Business Bay, Dubai Islands, and others — with full ownership rights.
-A purchase of AED 2 million or above qualifies for the Golden Visa following the 2025 update removing the AED 1M down-payment requirement.
+A purchase of AED 2 million or above qualifies for the Golden Visa under current (2026) rules — the old AED 1M minimum equity hurdle for mortgaged properties no longer applies.

 QHow do I check if a Dubai off-plan project is safe to buy?